spectrocloud/librarium/docs/docs-content/enterprise-version/deploying-an-enterprise-cluster.md

 - Palette CLI installed and available.
-Refer to the Palette CLI [Install](/palette-cli/install-palette-cli#downloadandsetup) page for guidance.
+Refer to the Palette CLI [Install](../palette-cli/install-palette-cli.md#download-and-setup) page for guidance.

-- Review required VMware vSphere [permissions](/enterprise-version/on-prem-system-requirements#vmwareprivileges).
+- Review required VMware vSphere [permissions](on-prem-system-requirements.md#vmware-privileges).

-- We recommended the following resources for Palette VerteX.
-Refer to the [Palette VerteX size guidelines](/enterprise-version/on-prem-system-requirements#self-hostedconfiguration) for additional sizing information.
+- We recommended the following resources for Palette.
+Refer to the [Palette size guidelines](on-prem-system-requirements.md#self-hosted-configuration) for additional sizing information.

   - 8 CPUs per VM.